timfox456/myresume/Tim-Fox-Resume.md

   * Lead Engineer for AI Startup
   * Used BERT, AlBERT, RoBERTa, and others to extract meaning from legal and technical documents.
   * Used PyTorch (Deep Learning), HuggingFace and SentenceTransformers for transformation
-  * Devleoped AI/ML models for applying transformed vectors to Understand MMeaning
+  * Developed AI/ML models for applying transformed vectors to Understand Meaning
   * Developed Python application to perform AI service wrapped with Flask web wrapper
   * Used dask, CUDA, GPU, TPU for parallelization
   * Interfaced with Relativity for E-discovery integration for AI component